onurbasdas/vue-firebase-todo-list/README.md

 # http-request
-Firebase connection is established.
+A connection has been established between Firebase and vue.js.
 The data in my Todo.list project is in firebase.
 The data were posted with Postman.

 ## Project setup
 ```